The History of Sacred Heart

 In 1907, the Religious purchased twin houses on Pine Grove Avenue, only blocks from Lake Michigan and within walking distance of Wrigley Field.

 With even greater burgeoning enrollment, the Religious decided in the spring of 1927 to build our current school building at 6250 North Sheridan Road.

 The large double gymnasium, the Campbell Building, was added in 1967 and the Rosemont addition was built the following year.
 Sacred Heart then consisted of the Academy of the Sacred Heart (an all-girls high school and an all-girls elementary school) and Hardey Preparatory (an all-boys elementary school).

 In May 2004, a four-story, 33,000 sq. ft academic wing known as Sheridan South was dedicated by Francis Cardinal George.
 It added science and computer labs, a new library, multi-purpose meeting room, 12 classrooms and a rooftop playground.

 Currently, Sacred Heart Schools enrolls 700 students in Kindergarten through 8th grade.

 In September 1929, a few boys joined the girls in the school.
 Soon, however, the parents of these boys began to desire the establishment of a boys school.

 In 1935, Reverend Mother Rosalie Hill established Hardey Preparatory School for Boys, named in honor of Mother Aloysia Hardey, one of the first and most influential American-born Religious of the Sacred Heart.
 Learn about the life of Mother Hardey (1809-1886) in this booklet.

 Sacred Heart Network Map

 Sacred Heart Schools on Sheridan Road are one of a network of 22 schools in the United States founded by the Society of the Sacred Heart.
-They belong to an international Network of more than 150 Sacred Heart schools in 30 countries.
+They belong to an international Network of nearly 150 Sacred Heart schools in 30 countries.